Documentation

 Note

-Script or executable must have execution premission.
+A script or an executable must have execution premission.

 chmod +x script.2s.sh